-Helen Hamilton Holloway recalls being among the first Black students at ECHS
+Helen Hamilton Holloway: Among the first Black students at ECHS

 Helen Hamilton, bottom left, as she appeared in the 1946 El Camino, the El Cerrito High School yearbook.
 Photo courtesy Helen Hamilton Holloway.